 Urethral Control Devices: Pacey Cuff® is the newest version available that allows men to control accidental leakage.
 It can be worn for up to 60 minutes at a time and is suitable for swimming.

-Wearever® is a washable incontinence underwear: comfortable cotton material with modern styling options for men and ladies, and a built in washable absorption pad (150ml / 300ml and 650ml) that can be washed up to 250 times – much better for the environment and incredibly discrete.
+Wearever® is washable incontinence underwear: comfortable cotton material with modern styling options for men and ladies, and a built-in washable absorption pad (150ml / 300ml and 650ml) that can be washed up to 250 times – much better for the environment and incredibly discrete.